-This is a doctoral dissertation project in Turku University, Organizations and Leadership department.
-We ask how leaders experience that long-term mindfulness or meditation practice has impacted on their leadership.
+This is a doctoral dissertation project in Turku University, Leadership and Entrepreneurship department.
+We ask how leaders experience that mindfulness or meditation practice has impacted on their leadership.

-Developing benevolence and ethical awareness in leadership – through mindfulness -based contemplative practices.
+Developing emotional or ethical awareness in leadership – through mindfulness -based contemplative practices.
 Is it possible?